mynew4/cmangos-docs-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 * https://github.com/cmangos/mangos-tbc/releases
 * https://github.com/cmangos/mangos-wotlk/releases

+We will provide more information about how to setup a server with released files when it will be possible.

 ### More Information

 This guide is intended only for Windows and provides one of many ways to setup a CMaNGOS server.
 You can find a [more detailed installation guide](https://github.com/cmangos/issues/wiki/Installation-Instructions) (including alternative programs, Linux/Mac setup, etc.) in the [Wiki](https://github.com/cmangos/issues/wiki).
 If you get stuck you can find us here: